niuniomartinez/allegro-pas/4.4/readme.txt

 Help needed
 ===========

-  The current version is unfinished.
-You can help to finish it and add your name to the author's list.
+  You can help to finish Allegro.pas and add your name to the author's list.
   We need people to test the library, to complete the documentation, to translate it to other languages or to write more wrapper functions, develop demos and examples.

   If you want to help, read the next section and contact us!